 An element that moved without firing during the bound will be given a blue counter.

-Players may wish to use other colours to indicate other states that the element may adopt (resting, concealed etc).
+Players may wish to use other colours to indicate other states that the element may adopt (resting, concealed etc) and/or use 2 counters to represent firing and moving for example, if required.